musicfox/pycmc/README.md

 we'll roughly adhere to the following design:

 ChartMetric() API Base class w/the following children:
-    - Album
+    - album
-    - Artist
+    - artist
-    - Charts
+    - charts
-    - Curator
+    - curator
-    - Playlist
+    - playlist
-    - Track
+    - track

 Each child above provides various (most) methods for a specific endpoint to the chartmetric.io API.